 3Tool rework or changes can take considerable time.
 We almost always suggest prototypes be printed or fabricated to sort out any fit and function issues.

 4If final approval process is timely then typically production can start immediately.
 If the approval process becomes drawn out it can take 1-2 weeks to work the program back into our molding schedule.
+Your quote will also list a delivery for production parts.
+This delivery is for subsequent deliveries, after your initial production run.

 Overseas Tooling and Pars